-This is the same holt that we see in place names across the US, UK, Scandinavia, Germany and elsewhere.
-The Middle Dutch word holt is transformed into hout in modern Dutch, and still, bears a close resemblance to the German word Holz (pronounced hohltz); both variants abound in toponymy.
+This is the same holt that can be seen in town and city names across the United States, United Kingdom, Scandinavia, Germany and elsewhere.
+The Middle Dutch word holt is transformed into hout in modern Dutch, and still bears a close resemblance to the German word Holz (pronounced hohltz); both variants abound in toponymy.

 The dictionary also reports the popular misconception that the name derives from hol land, or "hollow land", another reference to the country's altitude below sea level.

-Here too the OED offers a clear answer: the term Dutch is a relic of the common Germanic period, a time before the Germans, Dutch and other Northern Europeans split into different tribes.
+According to the Oxford English Dictionary, the term Dutch is a relic of the common Germanic period, a time before the Germans, Dutch and other Northern Europeans split into different tribes.
 At first, the word Dutch simply meant "popular", as in "of the people", as opposed to the learned elite, which used Latin instead of the Germanic vernacular.

 In the 15th and 16 centuries, the word "Dutch" simultaneously meant both German and Dutch, or "Low German".
-This sense of the word still survives in the community known as the Pennsylvania Dutch, who first set foot on U.S. soil in the late 17th century.
-In Germany and the Netherlands, the term "Dutch" - in the form of Dutch duits and German deutsch - later became particularized to the Germans, while the English continued to use "Dutch" to refer to the Germanic people they encountered most frequently - the Dutch of the Netherlands.
+This is why the word still survives in the community known as the Pennsylvania Dutch, who first set foot on U.S. soil in the late 17th century.
+In Germany and the Netherlands, the term "Dutch" - in the form of Dutch duits and German deutsch - later became particularized to the Germans, while the English continued to use "Dutch" to refer to the Germanic people they encountered most frequently, the Dutch of the Netherlands.